chrisnoonan98675/site/xl-release/how-to/change-a-task-type.markdown

 Note that:

 * You cannot change the type of an active, completed, failed, or skipped task.
-* You can change a task to a parallel group, but you cannot change a parallel group to a different type of task.
+* You can change a task to a Parallel Group, but you cannot change a Parallel Group to a different type of task.